Verdra Rules · v0.1

 B.10 Confidence threshold

-B.10.1 The Attribution Service issues a final determination on a Category 1 dispute only where confidence is at or above 0.85.
-Below that threshold, the dispute is escalated to human review.
+B.10.1 The Attribution Service issues an automated final determination on a Category 1 dispute only where confidence is at or above 0.85.
+Below that threshold, the dispute is escalated to human review under P.3.

 B.10.2 Category 2 disputes are human-escalated by default pending B.3.2(c) gate-removal for the specific interpretive class at issue.